Kali mirch chicken curry is a pour and cook recipe made by simmering chicken thighs in a spiced yogurt sauce.

 If you want to put in a bit more effort, you can stir some cashew flour into the curry after it’s done cooking.
 This makes the dish a little nuttier, creamier and thicker.
 My husband prefers this dish with cashew flour but I think it’s great either way, so if you’re nut-free, no worries.

 I’ll be sharing more simple pour and cook recipes over the next few weeks.
-In the meantime, if you’re looking for a few more ideas, try my coconut chicken curry, everyday dal, thai chicken, green chicken or salsa chicken.
+In the meantime, if you’re looking for a few more ideas, try:

 - 1 ½ pounds boneless and skinless chicken thighs